PaCa-ViT: Learning Patch-to-Cluster Attention in Vision Transformers: Approach

-Intuitively, Eqn.~\ref{eq:pca} can be understood as a depth-wise global weighted pooling with learned weights.
-Eqn.~\ref{eq:pca} can also be seen as a dynamic MLP-Mixer~\cite{tolstikhin2021mlp} with data-driven weight parameters $\mathcal{C}_{N,M}$ for the spatial transformation and integration component, rather than using top-down model parameters.
-So, it is more flexible without restricting the trained models to a specific input size.
-It is straightforward to compute the PaCa in a multi-head way.
-The overall multi-head PaCa based Transformer block is shown in Fig.~\ref{fig:PCAPVT}, which provides a way of integrating a dynamic variant of MLP-Mixer and the MHSA.
+Intuitively, computing $Z_{M,C}$ via the matrix multiplication (Fig.~\ref{fig:paca_viz} (b) and Eqn.~\ref{eq:pca}) can be understood as a depth-wise global weighted pooling of the input $X_{N,C}$ with learned weights, $\mathcal{C}_{N,M}$.
+It can also be seen as a dynamic MLP-Mixer~\cite{tolstikhin2021mlp} with data-driven weight parameters $\mathcal{C}_{N,M}$ for the spatial transformation and integration component, rather than using top-down model parameters, making it more flexible by not restricting the trained models to a specific input size.
+The learned clusters (latent visual tokens) $Z_{M,C}$ share similar spirit to the class-token(s) or task prompts used in the vanilla ViT models (single class token) and its variants with multiple class-tokens.
+The former are data driven, while the latter are treated as model parameters.

-Furthermore, the learned clustering assignment $\mathcal{C}_{N, M}$ in Eqn.~\ref{eq:clustering} has a similar spirit to and the same form of the attention matrix $A_{N, M}$ in Eqn.~\ref{eq:mhsa1}.
-Eqn.~\ref{eq:pca} can thus be understood as performing cross-covariance attention (XCA)~\cite{el2021xcit} too.
+Furthermore, the learned clustering assignment $\mathcal{C}_{N, M}$ has the same form of the attention matrix $A_{N, M}$ (Eqn.~\ref{eq:mhsa}).
+Computing $Z_{M,C}$ (Eqn.~\ref{eq:pca}) can thus be understood as performing cross-covariance attention (XCA)~\cite{el2021xcit}.

-The clustering module in Eqn.~\ref{eq:clustering} itself can be understood as a way of learning better visual tokens to bridge the gap between patches and the textual tokens used in natural language processing Transformer models.
-This type of visual tokenizer has also been observed to be useful in integrating Transformer models on top of convolution neural networks such as ResNets in Visual Transformer~\cite{wu2020visual}.
+Learning $\mathcal{C}_{N, M}$ itself can be understood as a way of learning better visual tokens to bridge the gap between patches and the textual tokens used in natural language processing Transformer models.
+This type of visual tokenizer has also been observed to be useful in integrating Transformer models on top of convolution neural networks (CNNs) such as ResNets in Visual Transformer~\cite{wu2020visual}.